sanketg10/sanketg10.github.io/_posts/2023-03-31-5-stages-of-machine-learning-maturity.md

 In this stage we move from batch pre-computed predictions to online predictions.
 Here we only run model inference at the time of actual online request.
 The key advantage of this is that we only need to run inference on users active on our platform and do not need to pre-compute predictions for everyone.

 The main disadvantage is that we need to maintain a **low-latency system** to support this use case.
 These predictions are served online in the request path.
-An example of such a system is predicting best size of the dress based on measurements.
+An example of such a system is predicting **best size of the dress based on measurements**.
 Users are expected to key-in their body measurements and the ML model returns the best size for a dress for different brands.

 Why can't we do online prediction in batch?
 The reason is that we don't know the features before-hand.
 Body measurements are only available when a user logs into (say) Adidas or Nike store and is looking for immediate results on measurements.